particle-iot/docs/src/content/getting-started/cloud/ledger.md

 Pricing and availability may change in the future.
 {{box op="end"}}

-Ledger allows small amounts of data to be stored in the cloud, per-device, per-product, or per owner account.
+Ledger allows data to be stored in the cloud, per-device, per-product, or per owner account.

 The Ledger can be: